ChaunteVanDeBurgh/dashboard/README.md

 # dashboard

+An admin dashboard made with bootstrap 3.

+example from the book:
   Bootstrap 4 -- Responsive Web Design

 The fluid container
 The flexbox layout